 - The Age of Jefferson, 1774–1826 (second/third year Further Subject)

 History undergraduates can also write their final year thesis, based on independent study of original sources, on American topics.
-The best thesis in American history receives the Carwardine Prize, given in honour of Richard Carwardine, FBA, Rhodes Professor of American History from 2002 to 2009.
+Outstanding U.S. History M.St. students may receive the Carwardine Prize, given in honour of Richard Carwardine, FBA, Rhodes Professor of American History from 2002 to 2009.

-The Harmsworth Visiting Professorship of American History, currently held by Elliott West, was established in 1922 to bring the most distinguished scholars of American history to Oxford to teach and research for a year.
-Recent holders have included Alan Taylor, Kristin Hoganson, Annette Gordon-Reed, Richard Blackett, Gary Gerstle, Philip Morgan, Peter Onuf, and Lizabeth Cohen.
+The Harmsworth Visiting Professorship of American History, currently held by Barbara Savage, was established in 1922 to bring the most distinguished scholars of American history to Oxford to teach and research for a year.
+Recent holders have included Elliott West, Alan Taylor, Kristin Hoganson, Annette Gordon-Reed, Richard Blackett, Gary Gerstle, Philip Morgan, Peter Onuf, and Lizabeth Cohen.